sfrieson/node-ravelry/readme.md

 ## The methods

-Every endpoint in the [Ravelry API Documentation](http://www.ravelry.com/api) is available.
+Every endpoint in the [Ravelry API Documentation](http://www.ravelry.com/api) is available in this API client.
+Documentation for each can be found in their respective folders in `src/methods`.

 ### Endpoints